abtion/guidelines/career/em-ladder.md

   projects.

 ## Level 5: Engineering Manager
+**Time expectation**: Engineering Managers are expected to use about 40 percent of their time (~10 hours/week) on non-billable/EM-related tasks.
+The remaining time will be spent on development or other activities related to client projects.

 ### Impactful
 - [ ] Manages a set of people consisting of approximately six to eight direct reports.